twibiral/obsidian-execute-code/README.md

 Take a look at the [Obsidian Tools python package](https://github.com/mfarragher/obsidiantools) to find some useful tools for interacting with your vault.

+## Quickstart Guide

+Start by checking if the plugin is installed and **activated**.
+Continue by creating a code block in your preferred language.
+Check above to see if the language is supported.

+Now you can switch from the preview mode to the rendered mode (where you can't edit the text anymore).
+Now, when you hover over the code block, you should see a button labeled "run".
+Click it!

+If it didn't work and a warning appears (that is not related to a bug in your code), you probably need to set the correct execution part for the language (e.g., "C://User/YourName/anaconda/python.exe" or something like that).
+You can find instructions about how to find the right path below.

+Now it works, great!
+Feel free to read or skim through the text above to learn more features you might like, for example persistent output or embedding of plots.

 ## Installation 💾